Taunton Deane

 For

-trainers (squash shoes or similar are best) & a t-shirt.
-We will initially
+(squash shoes or similar are best) & a t-shirt.
+We will initially provide

-provide all the kit you need.
-There is no need to register in advance for
+all the kit you need.
+There is no need to register in advance for either of

 Times:-